ScottKingCodes/HumanActivitySmartPhoneCleanData/CodeBook.md

 * MergedSubjectXY

-Extracted only the measurements on the mean and standard deviation for each measurement and stored it in the variable
+Extracted only the measurements on the mean and standard deviation for each measurement and stored it in the data set

 * meanandstddata